Alonso-del-Arte/warnings-library/README.md

 NetBeans, JetBrains IntelliJ IDEA and though maybe starting with Eclipse and then the other two later on).

+However, in February 2025, I realized I had bitten off a lot more than I could chew with this project.
+Getting the annotation processor to work like I want it will require a lot of understanding of how each IDE works internally.
+The project is on hold indefinitely.

 ## Available warnings

 These warnings will be provided as annotations.
 It will not be enough to import